Newly Swissed Online Magazine

 Cross the road from the Oranger Garten and enter the magnificent Park im Grüene.
 A haven for families, this space offers lake views, playgrounds, a pond, a café, and a little train (on certain days).
 In the summer, you can relax on the free deck chairs and enjoy a picnic - gathered from the aisles at Migros.

-Opening hours Park im Grüene: check the website.
+Opening Hours Park im Grüene:

-Admission: free.
+Admission: Free.

-Insider tip: pick up a flyer about Oranger Garten inside the pavilion.
+Insider Tip: Pick up a flyer about Oranger Garten inside the pavilion.

 Luc